-Copywriting for websites goes along with the notion that you must ‘write original, quality content intended for human eyes’.
-What you need to remember are:
+Copywriting for websites goes along with the notion that you must write original, quality content intended for human eyes.

-- In the first run, please ignore keyword analysis– When you’re writing, do just that and write.
-Only after completion should you then check the keywords from the search engines to ensure you have captured all the ones you’re targeting at.
-This way the text will be written more naturally and is likely to appeal more to your target audience.
+When you’re writing, do just that and write.
+Only after completion should you then check the search engines’ keywords to ensure you have captured all the ones you’re targeting.
+This way, the text will read naturally and appeal more to your target audience.

-- Speak in your own tone– Avoid technical jargon and overly complicated language when writing for online readers.
-You should speak naturally and make conversation with your audience.
+Avoid technical jargon and overly complicated language when writing for online readers.
+You should speak naturally and have a conversational tone with your audience.

-3. Put yourself in the customer’s shoes– It is advisable to write in second person because if you talk too much in terms of ‘I’ or ‘We’, it can make the text sound spammy.
-Sometimes is unavoidable when you talk about your company’s past achievements and your services.
-Nonetheless you should try to minimize the use of first person as much as you can.
+It is advisable to write in the second person because if you talk too much in terms of ‘I’ or ‘We,’ it can make the text sound spammy.
+Sometimes it’s unavoidable when you talk about your company’s past achievements and your services, but you should try to minimize first-person use as much as you can.

-- Ensure your content has purpose/relevancy– Start by making your point and explain the purpose of the page.
-Website content should be kept short and your text should be useful and/or informative to give it value.
+Start by making your point and explain the purpose of the page.
+Website content should be kept short, and your text should be useful and/or informative to give it value.
 Otherwise, why would anyone take their time to read it?
-Think of the questions that your target audience might have and try to answer them throughout the article.
+Please think of your target audience’s questions and try to answer them throughout the article.

-- Break up the text– Reading large bulks and paragraphs can be tricky, especially when reading on a smart phone/ tablet.
-Use titles, bullet points, headings, subheadings and plenty of white space to break things up.
-Also make use of bold, italics and pictures to break up text and make it more comprehensive.
+Reading large bulks and paragraphs can be tricky, especially when reading on a smartphone/tablet.
+Use titles, bullet points, headings, subheadings, and plenty of white space to break things up.
+Also, use bold, italics, and pictures to break up text and make it more comprehensive.
 Sometimes readers can get overwhelmed by the amount of text on a page if it isn’t broken up properly.

-8. Conversion– Include “call to action” buttons in relevant places.
-It is important to tell your visitors exactly what you want them to do next; include the relevant information for them to do so.
-This can be to fill in a form, buy a product or sign up for something.
+Include “call to action” buttons in relevant places.
+It is important to tell your visitors exactly what you want them to do next.
+Include the relevant information to do so, whether it’s filling out a form, buying a product, or signing up for something.
 You don’t want your articles to sound too salesy.
 So don’t go too hard on the call to action.
 You might want to showcase your USP (Unique Selling Point) and consider what sets you apart from the competition.